ougotti/simplenotebook/simplenotebook/README.md

 Tailwind workflow via PostCSS.

 The project is configured for static export so it can be hosted on GitHub Pages.
 Run `npm run build` and deploy the contents of the `out` directory.
+A GitHub Actions workflow (`.github/workflows/pages.yml`) is included to automate deployment when pushing to the `main` branch.